-Westminster Seminary California's certificate programs are designed for completion of a Bachelor's degree is not feasible, who desire to develop personal understanding of Scripture and theology, and who anticipate pursuing no further academic study.
+Westminster Seminary California's certificate programs are designed for those men or women for whom the completion of a Bachelor's degree is not feasible, who desire to develop personal understanding of Scripture and theology, and who anticipate pursuing no further academic study.
 The curricula for these certificate programs are identical to the M.A.
+Biblical Studies, M.A.
+Theological Studies, and M.A.
+Historical Theology, respectively.
+A limited number of certificate students are admitted in any one year.

-Though WSC is not able to award Masters of Arts degrees to individuals who lack a Bachelor's degree, a certificate with accompanying transcript will attest to the student's completion of a unified course of studies in biblical. theological, or historical theology disciplines.
-Certificate students take courses for credit, pay regular fees. receive faculty evaluation of course assignments and examinations, and have a record of their completion of certificate requirements maintained by the Registrar.
-"Credit/No Credit" evaluation is used for certificate students and reported on their transcripts.
+Though WSC is not able to award Masters of Arts degrees to individuals who lack a Bachelor's degree, a certificate with accompanying transcript will attest to the student's completion of a unified course of studies in biblical, theological, or historical theology disciplines.
+Certificate students take courses for credit, pay regular fees, receive faculty evaluation of course assignments and examinations, and have a record of their completion of certificate requirements maintained by the Registrar.
+"Credit/ No Credit" evaluation is used for certificate students and reported on their transcripts.